-Techstaff is a team of four: Bob Bartlett, Colin Hudler, Phil Kauffman, and Tom Dobes.
+Bob Bartlett, Colin Hudler, Phil Kauffman, Tom Dobes, and Carolyn Topper.

 Techstaff supports all aspects of technical needs for the CS department – from top to bottom.
 All of us have years of experience in various aspects of technology.
 The department itself has centered around Linux and Mac OSX for many years, and these are the operating systems that we currently support.
 Our infrastructure consists of almost 400 linux systems (both bare metal and virtual) and about 20 Macs.
 The linux systems include all of our central servers, instructional lab machines, instructional resources, and student desktops.
 The Macs are used as desktops for staff, faculty, and some students.
 However, we also provide other assistance including printer, A/V, and just about anything that comes along.
 We answer staff, student, and faculty questions and try to anticipate and address their needs.

 We are located in JCL 357.
 Our hours are 9:00-5:30, though we are often around outside of those hours.

 Email: firstname.lastname@example.org (this goes to our ticketing system and is emailed to all three of us)

 Phone: 773-702-1031 (2-1031 from campus phones)